The age-old question every business will face: do we build it or should we buy it?

 Mid-market

-A fairly large mid-market company also well known for their PLS approach had a team of 3-4 technical resources and 2 ops/data resources working on this for many years.
+A fairly large mid-market product-led company, also well known for their PLS approach, had a team of 3-4 technical resources and 2 ops/data resources working on this for many years.
 It took 6 months for an MVP version of the internal tool to be released, despite the vast subject matter expertise on the team.

-One of their biggest challenges: combining data from their vast data warehouse and CRM and making it actionable/relevant for individual sales reps.
+One of their biggest challenges: combining data from their large data warehouse and CRM and making it actionable/relevant for individual sales reps.

 SMB

-On the flip side, sometimes being a smaller team makes it easier to get things done faster internally.
-However, beware of the double edged sword.
+On the flip side, sometimes, being a smaller team makes it easier to get things done faster internally.
+Startups move fast.
+However, beware of the double-edged sword.
 A smaller team also means that a larger percentage of your total employees will be working on an internal tool instead of focusing on the core product.

 In this example, it took 6 people 4 months to build the initial PLS solution internally.
-With a bulk of those 4 months spent building and testing the infrastructure for piping data into Salesforce.
+A bulk of those 4 months were spent building and testing the infrastructure for piping data into Salesforce.

 Every single person interviewed who built their solution internally said that it can be done, but they would rather not do it again.
 They especially would not do it all over again because tools now exist that solve this problem in a more scalable and robust fashion.

-The main challenges of internal build will always be:
+The main challenges of building internally will always be:

-And yes we will admit, all of our advice is probably biased towards buying because we are a vendor.
+And yes, we will admit, all of our advice is probably biased toward buying because we are, in fact, a Product-Led Sales (and more generally, a Revenue Data) platform.

-However, just like every other software company, we make build vs. buy decisions internally as well.
+However, just like every other software company, we also make build vs. buy decisions internally.
 While the advice in this blog is focused primarily on Product-Led Sales tools, we would apply the same logic to any build vs. buy decisions we make in other categories.

 For example, a lot of companies in SaaS outsource 100% of their content marketing, which is a build vs. buy decision.
 In our case, content is core to what we do, so this blog post was written 100% by me (and some helpful copy editors 😉).